jayli/vim-easycomplete/README.md

 You can add custom Pmenu styles by defining these highlight groups:

 - `EasyFuzzyMatch`: highlight fuzzy matching character.
-It links to "Constant" by default if it's not defined.
+It links to "PmenuMatch" by default.
 - `EasyPmenu`: Pmenu style.
 It links to "Pmenu" by default.
 - `EasyPmenuKind`: PmenuKind style.
 It links to "PmenuKind" by default.
 - `EasyPmenuExtra`: PmenuExtra style.
 It links to "PmenuExtra" by default.